Let Our Pasadena Employment Lawyer Be Your Legal Advocate in the Workplace!

 Submit the short form below to get a free case review.

 Taking action against workplace wrongdoing can feel like an uphill battle for employees.
 At Starpoint Law, we understand the high stakes for Californians dealing with harassment, discrimination, and wage theft at work.
-If youโre facing abusive or illegal treatment at work, you donโt have to take on that burden alone.

-Our team has helped hundreds of employees navigate their legal rights and options after an employerโs harmful acts.
+Our employment lawyer in Pasadena has helped hundreds of employees navigate their legal rights and options after an employerโs harmful acts.
 We offer complimentary one-on-one consultations for workers dealing with employment-related disputes.
-Contact our office online or by phone today to discuss your case with a legal representative.

 Where You Can Find Our Sherman Oaks Office